-(a) Effective July 1, 1982, all participants in this 'retirement plan shall retire on the 30th day of June following the attainment of age 70 called the "Normal Retirement Age".
-Normal Retirement Age may be extended on a year to year basis upon request in writing made through the designated representative of the Administration to the Board of Trustees, and upon Board approval may be extended on a year to years.

-(b) Enrollment in the retirement/pension plan is mandatory for all full-time faculty over age 30 with two years of service.
-Participation in the plan is optional for full-time faculty under age 30 with two years of service.
-The two year service period may be waived by the Board of Trustees.
-There shall be no waiting period for faculty members who have been previously enrolled in a TIAA/CREF plan.
+- ment plan shall retire on the 30th day of June following the attainment of age 70 called the "Normal Retirement Age".
+Normal Retirement Age may be extended on a year to year basis upon request in writing made through the designated representative of the Administration to the Board of Trustees, and upon Board approval may be extended on a year to year basis for a total of five years. - (b) Enrollment in the retirement/pension plan is mandatory for all full-time faculty over age 21 with two years of service.
+The waiting period shall be reduced or eliminated for employees with prior related industry service in higher education (a college or university which conforms to the federal standards for IRS Code Section 501 (c) (iii) status).

-(c) The Institute shall continue to contribute to the individual faculty member's TIAA/CREF account in an amount equal to 10% of the faculty member's regular monthly compensation.

-(d) Each faculty member shall contribute 5% of his or her regular monthly compensation except that he or she shall have the option of contributing or not contributing 5% of the first \$8,000 of his or her regular annual salary.
+- (c) The Institute shall continue to contribute to the individual faculty member's TIAA/CREF account in an amount equal to 10% of the faculty member's regular monthly compensation. - (d) Each faculty member shall contribute 5% of his or her regular monthly compensation, except that he or she shall have the option of contributing or not contributing 5% of the first \$8,000. of his or her regular annual salary.